davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-:warning: **NOTE There's good no alternative here.
+:bulb: **NOTE There's good no alternative here.
 This API shouldn't be used with an asynchronous callback.**